wp-plugins/video-thumbnails/readme.txt

 1. The Video Thumbnail meta box on the Edit Post page

 == Changelog ==

+= 1.7.3 =
+* More comprehensive search for embedded YouTube videos

 = 1.7.2 =
 * Added support for Dailymotion and Metacafe